virtualam/GitMultipleIdentities/ReadMe.md

 Save the key files as id_rsa_[name], e.g. id_rsa_gitgmailpersonal.
 This generates a public/private key pair in the chosen directory, usually C:\Users\[user]\.ssh\.

+### 2. Add the SSH public key to the remote git account

-### 2. Save the ssh public key in the git remote account by copying and pasting the .pub file under the SSH public keys section after giving it a name.
+Save the ssh public key in the git remote account by copying and pasting the .pub file under the SSH public keys section after giving it a name.

 ### 3. Adding to SSH